kemalucar/deneme/README.md

 low poly Male and Female character with 4 clones , 4 different animations same time.

-( characters exported from 3dsmax to .baylon file )
+( characters exported from 3dsmax or blender etc. to .baylon file )

 -not need animation groups,
 -not need animation range,